StJimmy3488/AgroupTask1/README.md

   <li>NOT using Java Stream</li>
 </ul>

-Specificly this repository stores sulition with use of Stream.
+Specifically this repository stores a solution with use of Stream.

 <h4>Ilja Vitohins</h4>